 I primarily work from a dedicated consulting room in my home based in Eccleston, Chorley.
 The room has a warm ambiance, is airy with lots of natural light.
 It has easy access upon entry.

 I do not offer home visits.

 What other psychotherapeutic services do I offer?

-I offer general supervision and EMDR supervision to counselling practitioners who are trained or in training.
+I offer EMDR supervision to EMDR practitioners who are trained or in training.

-I offer professional support to facilitators on prisoner rehabilitation programmes within the Prison Service.
-I work with Employment Assistance Programmes, Insurance Companies, Private Health organisations, Solicitors, HfR and Occupational Health.
+I have provided professional support to facilitators on prisoner rehabilitation programmes within the Prison Service.
+I work with Employment Assistance Programmes, Insurance Companies, Private Health organisations, Solicitors, HR and Occupational Health.